Phrase-in-Context/data-collection/README.md

 Upon completion of 6 steps, we get the following file `amt_data_19500_sorted_by_semantic_domain_latest.csv` stored under `data/preparation/` folder and ready to start the annotation phase.

+**We also benchmark the state-of-the-art models (e.g., PhraseBERT, DensePhrase, SimCSE) on our proposed tasks.
+Let's check it out [here](https://github.com/Phrase-in-Context/eval)!**

 See the [open issues](https://github.com/Phrase-in-Context/eval/issues) for a full list of proposed features (and known issues).

 <!-- LICENSE -->